 The IWHRS was developed in 2001 and was revised in 2007 and 2008 using new and updated datasets.
 The updated data in the IWHRS 2009 include Roadless Habitat Patch Size, Listed Species Locations, Species Richness, Managed Lands, Distance to Managed Lands, Florida Natural Areas Inventory (FNAI) Habitat Conservation Priorities, and Florida Forever Board of Trustees/Save Our Rivers Lands.
 These updates maintain the IWHRS 2009 as a relevant natural resource tool for responding to the rapid pace of land-use change occurring across the Florida landscape.

-You may obtain the IWHRS raster datasets and documentation by downloading a 267-MB archive and the final report in PDF format.
+You may obtain the IWHRS raster datasets and documentation the final report in PDF format.
 Contact our Records Technician at GISRequests@MyFWC.com, or call (850) 488-0588.